CARES Act Provider Relief Fund: FAQs

 Yes.
-A healthcare provider must submit their TIN for validation by end of day August 3, 2020.
-If they receive the results of that validation after August 3, they will still be able to complete and submit their application.
+A health care provider must submit their TIN for validation by end of day September 13, 2020.
+If they receive the results of that validation after September 13, they will still be able to complete and submit their application.

 An Applicant Type Code is a two-character series of letters that generally summarizes an organization's purpose.
 Enter the single code that best describes your organization from following list:

 |AG||Agencies (ex. foster care, PACE, developmental disabled services, etc.)|

 |CO||Community-based Social Support Providers|

 |NU||Nursing Service Providers|